 “This fundamental point, traditionally obscured in scriptural translation and largely ignored by commentators, clearly has the most far-reaching theological implications.”

 T.P.
 Brown: The Maternal Spirit

 My rather unsettling journey into chaos raises an important truth.
 Those seeking spiritual wisdom need only ask God for help.
 When I did so, I also asked Father to show me the kingdom of God.
 I’m fairly sure that I didn’t say “kingdoms,” but that’s what I got.
 There exists an infinite number of kingdoms.
 Some are ruled by living beings, some by God, and at least one realm doesn’t seem to have a ruler.

 That would be chaos.
 Imagine yourself cast adrift in a realm where thought does not exist.
 Whose name will you call on when you can’t remember your own?

 You have just been called.
-Because you decided to read this far, your loving soul is gently letting you know it’s time to say “hello.”
-In this moment, your perfect Companion eagerly invites you to reunite with her and enter the blissful life God’s children were destined to live.
+You chose to read this article, which means that your loving soul is asking you to say “hello.”
+In this moment, your perfect companion eagerly invites you to unite with him or her—and accept the blissful life the two of you were destined to live.